ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 - Linked data **stays at the source**, so it does not have to be copied as much.
 A user can simply request one specific part of the data, without having to download the entire dataset.
 This prevents a lot of expensive issues related with data duplication.
 - You **don't need new APIs and API descriptions**, since you can just use HTTP + Content Negotiation to fetch specific items.
 The data itself is browseable, like webpages are.
 - You can **easily merge linked datasets** without any collissions in identifiers.
 This is because URLs are unique even accross multiple domains.
-- Linked data can be converted to **many serialization formats** (here's a blogpost that makes a coparison)[/blog/rdf-serialization-formats].
-It's easy to convert Linked Data to JSON, but the other way around is more difficult.
+- Linked data can be converted to **many serialization formats**.
+[This blogpost compares them](/blog/rdf-serialization-formats).
+Since RDF contains more information, it's easy to convert Linked Data to JSON (for example), but the other way around is more difficult.
 - Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).

 ## Disadvantages of linked data